CtfChan/docker-ros2-nav2-vnc/README.md

 # Docker ROS2 NAV2 VNC
 This is a simple docker image that allows you to run the Navigation2 tutorials inside a Docker and visualize the results via VNC.
+The code is based on [Tiryoh's Github repository](https://github.com/Tiryoh/docker-ros2-desktop-vnc).

 ## How to Use